neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 token should be used for a provider.
 Remember the token is responsible for the credentials retrieval, i.e. if you want to authenticate let's say via username and password this setting enables to to specify where these credentials come from.
-So e.g. you could reuse the one username/password provider class and specify, wether authentication credentials are sent in a POST request or set in a HTTP Basic authentication header.
+So e.g. you could reuse the one username/password provider class and specify, whether authentication credentials are sent in a POST request or set in an HTTP Basic authentication header.

 *Example: Specifying a specific token type for an authentication provider*